AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

     Measurement requires the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).

-    ID5 creates an ID by probabilistically stitching together various client/server signals, such as an IP address, user agent string, and hashed email address.
+    ID5 creates an ID by stitching together various client/server signals, such as an IP address, user agent string, and hashed email address.
+[Field-level help says "browser signals (IP address, timestamp) and user signals (email) when available."]

 -->